Airline Rules for Unaccompanied Children

-Age Limits - Minimums and Maximums
+Age limits - minimums and maximums

-Most airlines have a minimum age for unaccompanied children, typically five, and a maximum age, typically 12.
-Children younger than the minimum age have to travel with an adult.
-Children older than the maximum limit may be allowed to travel under the airline's unaccompanied child programs, but it is not mandatory.
-Some airlines may even refuse to offer any special services for older children, services such as providing the child an escort or allowing the child to board the aircraft early.
-If your child is young enough to travel under an airlines unaccompanied minor program, but appears to be beyond the age limit set by the airline, you or your child may be asked to provide some kind of proof of the child's age, so be prepared to bring appropriate documentation to the airport.
+Children younger than the minimum age will have to travel with an adult.
+If your child is appears to be beyond the age limit set by the airline, you or your child may be asked to provide some kind of proof of the child's age, so be prepared to have appropriate documentation to the airport.

-Other Restrictions and Requirements
+Other restrictions and requirements

 • Allowing unaccompanied children only on nonstop flights